Fishing at Irregular Lake in Northwestern Ontario

 The late-summer day I fished it with Gene Halley, proprietor of River Air, and our friend Tom Thompson, the weather was clear with a hint of fall coolness.

 Flying in, we spotted two moose.
-Before the mid-1980s burn In Woodland Caribou Provincial Park, it was common to see caribou on Irregular, but they’ve since disappeared.
+Before the mid-1980s burn in Woodland Caribou Provincial Park, it was common to see caribou on Irregular, but they’ve since disappeared.
 “We don’t see too many moose anymore, either,” Gene said.

 Stretching for approximately 8 km, Irregular Lake has an erratic shoreline and myriad rocky islands and shoals.
 The water is clear with a brownish-green stain.
 Submerged sandbars and reefs strewn with stones and boulders lie adjacent to drop-offs, rock walls, and weedy bays.
 Northern pike, muskie, whitefish, and cisco abound.
 On the first shoal we fished, Gene was quickly on a fish.
 The mid-teens muskie put up a spirited battle.
 “That was fun,” Gene said with a broad smile.

 We moved over to a small island surrounded by huge boulders just below the surface.
 A splash and swirl appeared about 50 feet away.
-Soon Gene was into his second muskie, a little bigger than the first.
+Soon, Gene was into his second muskie, a little bigger than the first.
 An hour later, on a dense patch of weeds, we boated four or five good-sized northerners.
-Casting somewhere within the weedy maze, Gene caught another nice muskie and we rounded out the morning with several northern pikes over 10 pounds.
+Casting somewhere within the weedy maze, Gene caught another nice muskie, and we rounded out the morning with several northern pikes over 10 pounds.

-A Trio of Monsters
+A Trio Of Monsters

 With the wind picking up, we began to troll.
-In one half-hour period, we hooked, then lost, three 50-inches.
+In one half-hour period, we hooked, then lost, three 50-inch fish.
 One followed Tom’s plug to the boat, then hit Gene’s 10-inch Cotton Cordell right behind the motor.
 He set the hook twice – hard – but the fish fell off.
 I lost the second off a rocky, wind-smacked shoreline when a muskie nailed my Cisco Kid, raced towards us, found slack, and tossed the bait.
 Minutes later, Tom lost a third monster on the same shoreline after a short, vicious battle.

 As evening set in, we headed back to the plane.
 I was glad to have had the chance to fish Irregular Lake, even if it was for only one day.